misterrevo/ProjectOrganizer/README.md

-Aplikcja do zarzadzania projektami.
+Application to manage projects.

-* Api-Gateway: Gateway dla endpointow
+* Api-Gateway: Gateway for all endpoints
-* Auth-Service: obslguje rejestracje, logowanie, autoryzuje uzytkownika na podstawie tokenu
+* Auth-Service: Service for register, login, and authorize by tokens
-* Config-Server: Ogolna konfiguracja dla serwisow, aktualnie zawiera tylko server.port=0
+* Config-Server: Configuration for other services, in vault server on localhost i write only server.port=0
-* Project-Service: Operacje CRUD na obiektach Project i Task
+* Project-Service: Crud operation for objects Project and Task
 * Registry-Service: Server Eureka